Meet the Chief!

 What sets Queensland apart in terms of innovation?

-How do you see the innovation sector contributing to Queensland’s response to the COVID-19 pandemic?
+What opportunities do you see the innovation sector contributing to regional Queensland?

 We have talented people, the opportunity to invite people to move to our regions for interesting work, we have a great quality of life and a diverse range of opportunities!
 There is untapped wealth in the regions that can be unlocked to grow Queensland.